 Travel isn’t rocket science.
 People do it every day.
-Traveling well, on the other hand is a rare and mostly secret art form, perfected only by the few.
+Travelling well, on the other hand, is a rare and mostly secret art form, perfected only by the few.

 Don’t we all know someone who manages this magic trick?